ArtemHorik/PyLists/README.md

-# ON WORK PyLists
-Django website deployed on AWS with nginx and gunicorn: www.artemhorik.site
+Django website deployed on AWS with nginx and gunicorn

 Comes with functional and module tests.